-The following describes the operating controls and status indicators located on the front of your computer; for CD-ROM information, see "Using a CD-ROM Drive" on page 41.
+The following describes the operating controls and status indicators located on the front of your computer; for CD-ROM information, see "Using a CD-ROM Drive" on page 25.

 Power Switch: Press this switch to turn your computer on or off.
-Do not turn your computer off if the in-use light for the hard disk drive or for the diskette drive is on.
+Do not turn off your computer if the in-use light for the hard disk drive or diskette drive is on.